 3. Type sfc /scannow at command prompt and hit Enter.

 The scan will take a while; it should fix any corrupted files it finds.

 Method 4: Reset Windows 10

 If you want to get a clean start, free from rogue software and drivers, you usually don't need to do a full install.
-Instead, Windows 10 provides a built-in reset feature which takes your computer back to the way it was before you had any software, special devices or data preloaded.
+Instead, Windows 10 provides a built-in reset feature that takes your computer back to the way it was before you had any software, special devices, or data preloaded.
 (On a side note, if you're giving your computer to someone else, resetting is a good way to wipe it.)

 See our tutorial on how to reset Windows 10 to refresh your PC.

 Method 5: Reinstall Windows 10 from scratch

 If all else fails and you can't even reset your Windows computer, you can reinstall the OS entirely.
 You won't even need an activation number or any proof of purchase, either.
 Just make sure you have more than 4GB of space available, as that's how much space the file you'll download takes up.
 Here's how to reinstall Windows 10: